-When using microcontroller and want to drive motor control or control led intensity you can use DAC to generate analog output voltage.
+When using a microcontroller and want to drive motor control or controlled intensity, you can use DAC to generate an analog output voltage.
 But there is an easier way of doing this.
-You can use digital output to reach same results.
+You can use a digital output to reach the same results.
 This technique is known as PWM -Pulse Width Modulation.

-In this picture you can see 50% duty cycle square wave form.
-The width of ‘0’ is equal to ‘1’ level, this means if signal amplitude is 5V, then average voltage over one cycle is 2.5V.
+In this picture, you can see a 50% duty cycle square waveform.
+The width of ‘0’ is equal to the ‘1’ level.
+This means if the signal amplitude is 5V, then the average voltage over one cycle is 2.5V.
 It is as though of hawing constant 2.5V voltage.